The Ultimate 2 Days in Seville Itinerary By An Andalusian

 How to get around Sevilla

 Getting around Seville is very easy as it’s very walkable.
-If you’re booking your hotel in the city centre or nearby, then you’ll find that most attractions are close to each other or about a 20-30 minute walk.
+If you’re booking your hotel in the city centre or nearby, you’ll find that most attractions are close to each other or about a 20-30 minute walk.

 A great alternative to walking is cycling.
 You can hire a bike and move around Seville with ease.